-- 370. Introduction to Gerontology: (3 hours) This course provides an introduction to the area of gerontology helping the student to see this age as another stage of development of the person.
+- 305. Developmental Psychology: (3 hours) A life-span approach to the study of human development emphasizing the physical, social, and cultural influences on the cognitive and psychological processes of the individual. - 370.
+Introduction to Gerontology: (3 hours) This course provides an introduction to the area of gerontology helping the student to see this age as another stage of development of the person.
 Emphasis is on an interdisciplinary approach to the assessment and provision of services.
 An introduction is given to the health, psychology, and sociology aspects of this stage.
 Same as PSY 370.
 Prerequisite for all other GER courses. - 371.
 Social Aspects of Aging: (3 hours) The purpose of this course is to expand upon the sociological aspects of aging discussed in the Introduction to Gerontology course.
 The role of the social worker as well as sociological factors surrounding the person who is aging will be emphasized.
 Same as PSY 371. - 372.
 Psychological Aspects of Aging: (3 hours) The purpose of this course is to expand upon the psychological aspects of aging discussed in the Introduction to Gerontology course.
 The role of the psychologist as well as the psychological factors surrounding the person who is aging will be emphasized.
 The importance of planning for this stage of life in order to remain psychologically healthy will be discussed.
 Same as PSY 372.
 Prerequisites: PSY 201, PSY/GER 370. - 373.
 Physiology/Health Aspects of Aging: (3 hours) The purpose of this course is to expand upon the health aspects of aging discussed in the Introduction to Gerontology course.
 The role of the health professionals as well as ways in which to remain healthy will be emphasized.
 Material will relate both to healthy as well as pathological aging.
 Same as PSY 373.
 Prerequisites: PSY 201, PSY/GER 370. - 374.
 Introduction to Case Management: (3 hours) The course will begin with a discussion of case management from a generic standpoint.
 The student will be able to use case management as an approach to service delivery which ensures that aging persons with complex, multiple needs receive the needed services in a timely and appropriate manner.
 Emphasis will be placed on networking and linkage using varied roles and techniques.
-Same as PSY 374. - 480.
-Practicum in Gerontology: (1-6 hours) Directed experience with elderly persons. - 497.
+Same as PSY 374. - 470 Therapeutic Interventions: (3 hours) Students are introduced to noninvasive therapeutic interventions such as reality orientation and validation therapy.
+Prerequisite: GER 370. - 480 Practicum in Gerontology: (3 hours) Students are prepared for the basic functions and duties of an activity professional: to design, deliver, and evaluate activity services for older adults across the continuum of care.
+This course requires 50 contact hours under the supervison of a certified activity director in a nursing facilty.
+This course satisfies the educational requirements for MEPAP-I (Modular Education Program for Activity Professionals in Gerontology-Part I) and is the requirement for state certification as a nursing home activities director as set forth by the National Certification Council for Activity Professionals (NCCAP).
+Prerequisite: GER 370 or permission of instructor. - 497.
 Internship in Gerontology: (1-6 hours) This course provides the student with practice in applying material obtained in other courses to persons who are elderly.
 Experience is provided both with well elderly persons as well as persons experiencing physical, psychiatric, or cognitive difficulties.